avrcal/c.ai-cord/README.md

 - 2 *stopai

 # how to get character id?
-## you can get it by visiting c.ai website and go to the character you want and go yo the character link and you can find it after the "chat/" thing
+## you can get it by visiting c.ai website and go to the character you want and go to the character link and you can find it after the "chat/" thing